Experience the Sweetness of Ecuador with Alma Baking House's Guaguas de Pan This October

 Every year on November 2nd, families congregate to enjoy guaguas de pan, often accompanied by colada morada, a traditional Ecuadorian beverage made from purple corn and a blend of fruits.
 This vibrant drink is as integral to the celebration as the sweet bread itself.

 Creating guaguas de pan is a beautifully intricate process that varies depending on regional traditions.
 Typically flavored with sweet anise or zesty orange, these breads are sometimes adorned with icing to create unique faces and clothing designs.
-My family in Ecuador would all sit down and each person would decorate their own Guaguas, and we also often had a contest to see who did the best.
+My family in Ecuador would all sit down, and each person would decorate their own guaguas.
+We also often had a contest to see who did the best.
 Each guagua becomes a miniature masterpiece, crafted with love and creativity, making it a cherished family tradition.

 The Importance of Día de los Difuntos